As Political Pressure Mounts, COVID-19 Vaccine Developers Pledge To Put Safety First

 GlaxoSmithKline plc (NYSE: GSK)

-The CEOs committed to adhere to high "scientific and ethical standards" in conducting clinical trials and manufacturing; to apply for emergency use authorization only after safety and efficacy are demonstrated through a large scale Phase 3 study done in accordance with the requirements of regulatory agencies; and work to ensure a sufficient vaccine supply.
+The CEOs commited to adhere to high "scientific and ethical standards" in conducting clinical trials and manufacturing; to apply for emergency use authorization only after safety and efficacy are demonstrated through a large scale Phase 3 study done in accordance with the requirements of regulatory agencies; and work to ensure a sufficient vaccine supply.

 "We believe this pledge will help ensure public confidence in the rigorous scientific and regulatory process by which COVID-19 vaccines are evaluated and may ultimately be approved," the CEOs said in the statement.